Associate Professor of Russian (emerita)

-In retirement, Prof. Osipovich plans to continue her research, write a memoir, spend more time with her loved ones and, basically, do all the same things she has always enjoyed doing, such as reading, travel, yoga, long walks with her dog, attending concerts and movies, and improving her technology skills.
+During her retirement, Prof. Osipovich continues to research, works on her memoir, spends more time with her loved ones and, basically, does all the same things she has always enjoyed doing, such as reading, travel, yoga, long walks with her dog & going to concerts and movies.

 PhD 1989, M.A.
 1983 University of Pittsburgh, BA 1974 Pedagogical Institute, Archangelsk